Humbly Homemade

 Leave your rating!

-This rustic no-knead Danish rye bread is made with just simple 6 ingredients!
-It's super hearty and filling thanks to soaked sunflower seeds and cracked rye (or steel cut oats) mixed into the dough.
-And we'll use active dry yeast instead of sourdough to make this delicious fermented bread.
+This rustic no-knead Danish rye bread is made with just simple 6 ingredients.
+Soaked sunflower seeds and cracked rye (or steel cut oats) mixed into the dough keep it hearty, while active dry yeast instead of sourdough ensures a good rise every time.

 Two slices of dark brown sliced bread on a metal plate.